jhae-de/stylelint-config-standard-scss/README.md

 This config extends
 the [stylelint-config-standard-scss](https://github.com/stylelint-scss/stylelint-config-standard-scss) shared config.

 To see the rules that this config uses, please read the [config itself](index.yaml).
-Basically, it just corrects the custom messages by adding the names of the rules to keep them consistent with all other messages.

 ## Installation